mkorthof/chrupd/README.md

 #### Changes:

+2018-10-12:	Added 2 alternative modes to add Scheduled Tasks:

+1) Normal: Windows 8+ and 2012+, PowerShell 3.0+ (ScheduledTasks module)
+2) Legacy: Windows 7 and 2008, PowerShell 2.0+ (COMObject Schedule.Service)
+3) Command: Windows XP and 2003 (schtasks.exe)

+OS version should be detected and correct mode automatically selected, but `tsMode` can be used to force it.
+If the script is still unable to add a New Task it will display instructions on how to do it manually.
+It can also export to Task XML file.
+This takes care of issue [#3](https://github.com/mkorthof/chrupd/issues/3).

 2018-08-09: Nik's nosync builds are no longer available ([more info](https://chromium.woolyss.com/#news)).
 Removed related getFile option as it is no longer needed.

+2018-07-29: FIXED
-2018-07-29: ~~There seems to be an mismatch between the Version and Revision listed in the RSS feed and URL of Nik's dev "sync" Installer (issue [#1](https://github.com/mkorthof/chrupd/issues/1)).
-Added option "`-ignVer`" to ignore this and skip checking version, be sure to manually check correct version when using this option.~~
+###### There seems to be an mismatch between the Version and Revision listed in the RSS feed and URL of Nik's dev "sync" Installer (issue [#1](https://github.com/mkorthof/chrupd/issues/1)).
+Added option "`-ignVer`" to ignore this and skip checking version, be sure to manually check correct version when using this option.</small>

 #### Configuration: